FMMT666/launchpad.py/README.md

                            LaunchpadMk3()    -> "Mk3"
                            LaunchpadLPX()    -> "X"
                            LaunchpadPro()    -> "Pro"
+                           LaunchControl()   -> "Control"
                            LaunchControlXL() -> "Control XL"
                            LaunchKeyMini()   -> "Launchkey" (should work for all variants) It is sufficient to search for a part of the string, e.g.
                          "chpad S" will find a device named "Launchpad S" or even "Novation Launchpad S"
-              <template> OPTIONAL, ONLY CONTROL XL
+              <template> OPTIONAL, ONLY FOR LAUNCH CONTROL (XL)
                          The Launch Control XL supports eight user and eight factory settings, selectable via the two "Template" burrons on the top right.
                          By default, Launchpad.py uses the template "User 1".
+                         Simply don't touch this and you're safe.
+                         Notice that these values are internally remapped to 0..15, as they appear in the Novation documentation.
                          1..
 8 -> select user template    1..8
                          9..16 -> select factory template 1..8